Business Economics (Business)

 - An independent study or an internship course (395, 398, 399) may be taken in the College of Business using the Pass/No Pass option with the permission of the instructor and the department chair, but College of Business students who qualify for this exception may use the independent study or an internship course (395, 398, 399) only as elective credit.

-- Advanced Placement grades of P and Credit By Exam grades of P will be accepted to fulfill degree requirements.
+- Advanced Placement grades of Pass and Credit By Exam grades of Pass will be accepted to fulfill degree requirements.
 These hours will not count against the 6-hour-maximum hours permitted.

-- Students who travel abroad and return with “credit” rather than grades from the institution where they studied may use P grades to fulfill degree requirements.
-These hours will not count against the 6-hour-maximum number of hours permitted.
+- Students who travel abroad and return with “credit” rather than grades from the institution where they studied may use Pass grades to fulfill degree requirements.
+These hours will not count against the 6-hour maximum number of hours permitted.

 GPA Requirements